ericom-gideon/docs/docs/reference/faq.md

 * You've come onto chat to ask us a question about your application and need help.
 * You've opened up a support ticket.
 We'll contact you to ask for permission before doing anything.

-For any code changes, we will ask you to change and commit them so that Ninefold can automatically redeploy your app.
+For any code changes, we will ask you to change and commit them so that we can automatically redeploy your app.

 ## Servers